traceo-dev/traceo/README.md

 Credentials: `johndoe`/`Traceo2023!`.

+# Development status
+Not ready for production use.

 # SDK
 To start using the Traceo platform, you need to integrate with the [Traceo SDK](https://github.com/traceo-io/traceo-node), which will start monitoring the status of your application.